 Child care licensing regulations will tell you a great deal about how a licensed or regulated provider will care for your child.
 Before choosing a child care provider, you can get critical information from several places.
 You can check for their license, view their inspection history and find their quality rating (if available).
 Depending on the state, you may be able to do these tasks online!
 Our State by State Resource Map can give you more information about these topics.
-Click the link for the map, or search for your state using the drop-down box to the right.
 Certain things that are not covered by licensing regulations may be equally important to your child care decision.
 A child care program’s child care policies, procedures and contract will give you a better picture of how your child will be cared for when you are not there.

 You will want to have a signed contract with your provider before starting care.
 The contract should specify things you’ve agreed upon with your child care provider.
 This includes your child’s schedule of care, the rates and fees that you will be charged, who is approved to pick up your child, how vacations are handled and what you must do if you want to stop care.

 In addition to a signed contract, your provider should have written child care policies for other important situations.
 This includes things like illness, discipline, emergencies and transportation.
 Below we’ll discuss what should be included in these policies and why they are so important.

 Child Care Policies and Procedures

 When visiting a potential child care program, you should receive a copy of their policies and procedures.
 If the provider does not offer this information, ask for it!
 You want to make sure that you agree with the way that your child will be cared for when you’re not present.